‘General Hospital’ Spoilers: Kristina Reappears & Has A Sisterly Chat With Molly

 — General Hospital (@GeneralHospital) April 7, 2020

-Things will really get complicated if the fan speculation that Molly ends up pregnant with Brando’s baby happens.
-That has been thrown out there on social media since that episode aired and that would clearly be a sticky situation for Molly.
+Things will really get complicated if the fan speculation that Molly ends up pregnant with Brando’s baby comes to be.
+That has been out there on social media since that episode aired, and it would clearly be a sticky situation for Molly.

-Kristina’s life hasn’t been exactly smooth sailing either, so she may be able to offer up some sisterly advice if Molly should confess.
-However, TJ may not be quite so understanding if the truth reveals itself.
+Kristina’s life hasn’t exactly been smooth sailing either, so she might be able to offer up some sisterly advice if Molly should confess.
+However, TJ may not be quite so understanding if the truth comes out.
 Molly is the love of his life.
-After he almost lost his life in the recent kidnapping incident, they had both agreed to be domestic partners instead of getting married.
+After he almost died in the recent kidnapping incident, they had both agreed to be domestic partners instead of getting married.